melt-umn/melt-website/content/silver/ref/decl/functions.md

 ## Semantics

 Like the children of productions, function parameters may be supplied inherited attributes in the function body, and are considered implicitly decorated.
-Unlike productions, there is no parent for autocopy attributes to come from.

 Passing undecorated types to a function, accessing an attribute, and getting errors about missing inherited attribute equations is a common mistake for new Silver programmers.
 Sometimes the function should have taken a reference (`Decorated Expr`) type instead of the undecorated (`Expr`) type.